Dyastin-0/mrps/README.md

 ### SSL Certificates

-The server automatically manages SSL certificates through Let's Encrypt:
+The server automatically manages SSL certificates through Let's Encrypt using [certmagic](https://github.com/caddyserver/certmagic):
 - Certificates are obtained when the server starts
 - Automatic renewal before expiration
 - Certificates are cached locally for reuse